WebberZone/top-10/readme.txt

 * Features:
 	* Recreate the Top 10 database tables.
 You can find the button in the Tools page.
 Backup your database first
-	* New export/import interface to export and import the Top 10 tables
+	* New export/import interface to export and import the Top 10 tables and settings

 * Enhancements:
 	* `tptn_views` shortcode adds a new parameter 'count' to explicitly set the count type.
 Choose from daily, total or overall.
 This is overridden if daily is set to 0 (backwards compatibility)